SalmanEagle/w-a-r/README.md

 * Use Reddit API to integrate https://www.reddit.com/r/FlowerEconomics/ with the smart contract.

+- Suppose a person posts a screenshot as evidence of their having applied for a job, and that post on Reddit gets 1 Upvote; the job applicant will get 1 token of our ETH smart contract.
+- Investors will buy these tokens, and each token's price is fixed at $10USD currently.

-- Phase 4:
+* Phase 4:

-* Enable women to buy the (Ethereum) smart contract tokens for 1/3rd the regular price.
+- Enable women to buy the (Ethereum) smart contract tokens for 1/3rd the regular price.
 Identification to be done via voice.